Yes, vegetable garden size really does matter.

 - Give Intercropping a Try

 Intercropping is essentially planting crops of various sizes and growth rates together to maximize your space.
-It’s most commonly used in small garden, but you can use it in a larger garden as well to maximize your harvest.
+It’s most commonly used in small gardens, but you can use it in a larger garden as well to maximize your harvest.
 For instance, while your Brussels sprouts are growing and spreading out, you can use the space in between to plant lettuce or radishes for a quick growing crop.